vincenzosantopietro/Action-Recognition-EfficientNet-TensorFlow/README.md

     python main.py --batch_size 32 --epochs 10 --efficientnet_id 1
 ```

 This will create an EfficientNetB1 model and train it on the UCF101 dataset.
 This task is not so hard to learn.
-You can expect high scores (accuracy greater than 80% in less than 5 epochs).
-The training time depends on your hardware infrastructure: on my "poor" Nvidia GTX 1080 8GB it takes a couple of hours or so to complete a few epochs but i'm limited to batch size 8.
+You can expect high scores pretty soon (accuracy greater than 80% in less than 5 epochs).

+The training time depends on your hardware infrastructure: on my "poor" Nvidia GTX 1080 8GB it takes a couple of hours or so to complete a few epochs but i'm limited to small batch sizes.
 Why ?
 Because if I increase it I get an OOM (OutOfMemory) Exception.
 By the way, if you have more memory on your GPU you won't have any trouble.

 ## Infererence on a sample video
 This is under development